 Members of Lundbeck's Board of Directors receive a fixed remuneration and are not included in the company's bonus and incentive programs in the form of cash bonus, warrants or shares.
 In addition, members of the Audit, Remuneration and Scientific Committees receive a separate fee.
-In 2016, an ordinary member of the Board received DKK 300,000, while the Chairman and Deputy Chairman each received triple and double the basic fee, respectively.
-Members of the Audit, Remuneration and Scientific Committees received DKK 200,000 in 2016.
-The chairmen of the committees received 1.5 times this basic fee.
+In 2018, an ordinary member of the Board received DKK 350,000, while the Chairman and Deputy Chairman each received triple and double the basic fee, respectively.
+Members of the Audit, Remuneration and Scientific Committees received 1.5 times this fee.